 When it comes to interviews by journalists from external media channels, it is good to remember that journalists have a different role than KI's research editors and may question the purpose of the study and its relevance in a broader context.

-If you are the spokesperson, you need to make yourself available when the news is released so that journalists get the chance to ask questions.
+If you are the spokesperson, you need to make yourself available when the news is released so that journalists get a chance to ask questions.
 Update your profile page on ki.se in advance in case of interviews.

-News articles and press releases should provide clear information about granting bodies and other financiers as well as any declared commercial interests.
+News articles and press releases should provide information about funding and conflicts of interest, including commercial interests.

 The press office

 Phone:+46 (0)8-524 860 77 | Email: firstname.lastname@example.org

 Opening hours: The press phone is staffed 09-20 on weekdays and 09-17 on weekends.
-The press service is closed during major holidays, such as Christmas, Easter and Midsummer, and opening hour may be limited during the Swedish summer vacation period.
+The press office is closed during major holidays, such as Christmas, Easter and Midsummer, and opening hour may be limited during the Swedish summer vacation period.